edrlab/bd-comics-manga/Scroll.md

 The values given to these options are used as percentages relative to both the viewport and the image/fragment, so that the top left corner of the image/fragment is superposed to the top left corner of the viewport with (0, 0), and the bottom right corner of the image is superposed to the bottom right corner of the viewport with (100, 100).
 (50, 50) centers the image within the viewport.

-- The default value for position-y is 50 (image centered vertically).
+- The default value for position-y is 50 (image centered vertically in the viewport).
-- The default value for position-x depends on the reading direction: 0 for left to right, 100 for right to left.
+- The default value for position-x is 0.

+If the scroll direction is right to left, position 0 is on the right of the viewport.

 ***Question: should the horizontal default always apply?
 When the image is narrower than the viewport, we may prefer it centered by default instead of moved to the left or to the right.***